xypron/glpk-cli/README.md

 # GLPK for C# and the Common Language Infrastructure (CLI)

-The GNU Linear Programming Kit (GLPK) package supplies a solver for large scale linear programming (LP) and mixed integer programming (MIP).
-The GLPK for C# and the Common Language Infrastructure (CLI) package provides a language binding that can be used with C# and other CLI supported languages like F#.

-The project homepage is http://glpk-cli.sourceforge.net.

 GLPK for C#/CLI provides a common language interface binding for the GLPK linear programming library.
 It allows you to use the Gnu Linear Programming Kit with all .NET/Mono languages (C#, F#, Python, J#, Scala, Visual Basic, ...).

+The project homepage is http://glpk-cli.sourceforge.net.

 Makefiles for Windows and Linux are provided.